ShwethaSelma/Jacobi_cudaGraphs/guided_jacobiCudaGraphs_SYCLMigration/README.md

 ### Manual workarounds

-The following warnings in the "DPCT1XXX" format are gentereated by the tool to indicate the code not migrated by the tool and need to be manually modified in order to complete the migration.
+The following warnings in the "DPCT1XXX" format are generated by the tool to indicate the code not migrated by the tool and need to be manually modified in order to complete the migration.

 1. DPCT1007: Migration of cudaGraphCreate is not supported.
     ```